-Pelvic floor muscles are best described as a sling or hammock.
-They run from the pubic bone in the front to the tailbone (coccyx) at the back.
+It’s important to discuss this with a physiotherapist, who can provide effective interventions in most cases.
+The pelvic floor muscles, described as a sling or hammock, extend from the pubic bone in the front to the tailbone (coccyx) at the back.

 WHAT ARE THE RISK FACTORS FOR PELVIC FLOOR DYSFUNCTION?